Being a Testimony

 Of course it is your spiritual life because our physical life ceases to exist after just a short period of time, but your spirit will live on forever.
 So what is believed and done by us spiritually now, has eternal ramifications.

 When Paul saw the truth, he was a changed man.
 Nothing but God could have changed him so drastically and delivered him from the clutches of religion.
 He was hounded by the very religion he had previously served.
 He had to run for his life.
 We didn’t expect to be attacked and maligned by our “church family” because of leaving, although in hindsight we should have expected it!
-In many ways we were very naive; we were just doing what we had heard God tell us to do: leave the church.
-But religion is always out to kill Christ and His Life and it is no different today than it was two thousand years ago… and we had our own experience of this when God called us out of the church.
+In many ways we were very naive; we were just doing what we had heard God tell us to do: leave the church – and that was before we saw any problems with religion and the church.
+But religion is always out to kill Christ and His Life and it is no different today than it was two thousand years ago.
+We had our own experience of this when God called us out of the church.
 It was a very difficult time and that is another story in itself!
-We felt like contagious lepers and none of those who we had thought were our friends in the church stayed in contact with us.
-We were outcasts… and so we learned about life with Jesus “outside the camp” (Heb.
+We felt like contagious lepers and none of those who we had thought were our friends in the church wanted anything to do with us.
+We were suddenly outcasts… and so we learned about life with Jesus “outside the camp” (Heb.
 13:13).

 The Journey Onward and Upward